the Real Cost of Trash

 Some residents pay their city for trash collection, and the city contracts with a hauler or haulers to provide the service.

-Haulers pay a per-ton fee for disposal of waste at a transfer station, processing facility, or landfill.
-For waste delivered to the Recycling & Energy Center in Newport (or to one of the approved transfer stations serving the facility), the tipping fee that haulers pay is set by the Ramsey/Washington Recycling & Energy Board to cover the cost of handling that trash.
+Haulers pay a per-ton fee for disposal of waste at a transfer station, processing facility or landfill.
+For waste delivered to the R&E Center in Newport (or to one of the approved transfer stations serving the facility), the tipping fee that haulers pay is set by the Ramsey/Washington Recycling & Energy Board to cover the cost of handling that trash.